 - Chopped Coriander – For Garnishing

 1. This recipe tastes best when cooked in mustard oil.
-However you can cook it in sesame oil, olive oil or any oil of your choice.
+You can also cook it in sesame oil, olive oil or any oil of your choice.

-f you try this recipe & share pics on social media, then don’t forget to tag us on Facebook or Instagram or use the hashtag #kuchpakrahahai.
+If you try this baingan bharta recipe & share pics on social media, then don’t forget to tag us on Facebook or Instagram or use the hashtag #kuchpakrahahai.